kadurinadav/Kaduriflix-App/README.md

 1. Click the search input on the navabr.
 2. Input your search term and press the " enter.
 3. To show all shows again, clear the search input and click the "Search" button.
-4. you will be directed to search Page and all the results will be displayed.
+4. You will be directed to search Page and all the results will be displayed.

 **Play Trailer for a movie**